samayo/bulletproof/README.md

   }
 }
 ```
-For more options or configurations, check the following examples:

-Configs
+Configuration
 -----
+Settings to upload images with more options

-#### Setting Properties
+#### Set options
-Methods to set restriction on the image name, size, type, etc.. to upload
+Settings used before uploading image to set options
 ```php
 // To provide a name for the image.
 If unused, image name will be auto-generated.
 $image->setName($name);